Malta for Digital Nomads

 The prices start from €5 an hour at a hot desk and €15 for a day pass (€2.5/€10 respectively if you are a student).
 If you plan on staying for a while, the monthly subscription might be the better option.
 Entitling you to unlimited use of a hot desk and the self service area for €250.

-SC Coworking
+Sprachcaffe/SC Coworking

-The SC Coworking & Coliving Campus combines workspaces, focus room, offices and fully equipped apartments, a large pool, a restaurant and bar, a beach volleyball court, a garden and much more into a unique historic ensemble.
+The Sprachcaffe/ SC Coworking & Coliving Campus combines workspaces, focus room, offices and fully equipped apartments, a large pool, a restaurant and bar, a beach volleyball court, a garden and much more into a unique historic ensemble.
 On the campus, freelancers, digital nomads or larger project teams come together to focus on the essentials in an incredibly inspiring and beautiful ambience.
 The campus is located in Pembroke, a quiet upmarket residential area not far from the vibrant town of St. Julians and the sea.

 • Day Pass from 14 EUR/day – Flexible seating full access to campus amenities